-1. PROJECT DESCRIPTION
+2. PROJECT DESCRIPTION

 The project should be clearly described, stating the acreage, number of units or gross and net floor area, points of access, and planned usage.
 A location map should be included showing the project's relationship to the regional and local circulation systems.
-A feature plan, plot plan or site plan showing detail commensurate with the level of approval sought, including all pertinent transportation elements (e.g. arterials, streets, access locations, parking, driveways, etc.) must be part of the project description.
+A feature plan, plot plan, or site plan showing detail commensurate with the level of approval sought, including all pertinent transportation elements (e.g. arterials, streets, access locations, parking, driveways, etc.) must be part of the project description.
+If the project will be phased the number of phases and amount of each development in each phase should be described.
+Any known temporary construction closures on the adjacent roadway system should also be described.